mjftw/pluma-automation/docs/tutorials/2-4-tutorial-storage.md

-# Tutorial: Hardware Control - Adding a storage controller
+# Tutorial: Hardware Control - Adding a Storage Controller

 ## Mounting an SD Card to modify files